THUNER-project/THUNER/README.md

 ## Package description
 Welcome to the Thunderstorm Event Reconnaissance (THUNER) package!
-THUNER is a flexible toolkit for multi-feature detection, tracking, tagging and analysis of meteorological datasets.
+THUNER is a flexible toolkit for multi-feature detection, tracking, tagging and analysis of events in meteorological datasets.
 The intended application of the package is to the tracking and analysis of convective weather events.
 If you use this package in your work, consider citing the following papers;